Amarkantak

 Amarkantak (NLK Amarakaṇṭaka) is a pilgrim town and a Nagar Panchayat in Anuppur, Madhya Pradesh, India.
-The Amarkantak region is a unique natural heritage area and is the meeting point of the Vindhya and the Satpura Ranges, with the Maikal Hills being the fulcrum.
+The Amarkantak region is a unique natural heritage area.
+It is the meeting point of the Vindhya and the Satpura Ranges, with the Maikal Hills being the fulcrum.
 This is where the Narmada River, the Son River and Johilla River (tributary of Son) originate.

-15th-century Indian mystic and poet Kabir is said to have meditated on Kabir Chabutra, located in the town of Amarkantak, and is also called the platform of Kabir.
+15th-century Indian mystic and poet Kabir is said to have meditated in Amarkantak, and the place is now known as Kabir Chabutra.

 Etymology

 Amarakantaka is a combination of two Sanskrit words, amara (immortal) and kantaka (obstruction or thorn).
 The poet Kalidas has mentioned it as Amarakuta, which later became Amarakantaka.

 Location

-Amarkantak is located in the state of Madhya Pradesh in India at 22.67°N 81.75°E. It has an average elevation of 1,048 metres.
+Amarkantak is located in Madhya Pradesh in India at 22.67°N 81.75°E. It has an average elevation of 1,048 metres.
 Roads running through Rewa, Shahdol, Anuppur, Jabalpur, Katni, Bilaspur and Gaurella connect it.
-The nearest railway stations are Pendra road and Anuppur.
+The nearest railway stations are Pendra Road and Anuppur.
 The nearest airport is Bilaspur Airport (120 km).